 What are flashes and floaters?

-Floaters can look like little bugs, stars, threads, or cobwebs.
-They move when you try to look at them and are most noticeable in bright light.
-They are sometimes more visible when looking at a solid, light-colored background, such as a white wall or a blue, cloudless sky.
+Floaters are small, moving spots in your field of vision.
+They can look like little dots, threads, or cobwebs.
+They move when you try to look at them and are most noticeable in bright light or when you are looking at a light-colored background, such as a white wall or a blue, cloudless sky.

-Flashes are flickers or streaks of light that usually happen in the peripheral vision (up above, down below, or to either side of your central vision).
-Closing your eyes will not make them go away.
+Flashes are flickers or streaks of light that usually happen around the edges of your vision.
+Closing your eyes does not make them go away.
 You may not be able to tell in which eye the flashes happened.
-They are usually more visible in dark environments, such as at night.
+They are usually more visible in the dark, such as at night.

 What is the cause?

-Sometimes flashes may happen in your peripheral vision.
-They occur when part of the retina is tugged or torn by the separating vitreous.
-If a tear forms, it can lead to a retinal detachment.
-Retinal detachment is separation of the retina from the tissues underneath it.
-It can lead to a permanent loss of vision.
+Flashes may happen when the gel tugs or pulls on your retina.
+The retina is the lining at the back of your eye that senses light coming into your eye.
+If the gel tears the retina, it can lead to a retinal detachment.
+Retinal detachment is when the retina pulls away from the tissues underneath it.
+This can cause a permanent loss of vision.

 What are the symptoms?